lightning-uq-box/lightning-uq-box/docs/contribute.md

 # Contribution Guide

-We welcome contribution and suggestions to this open-source project.
-This could be bugs you found, improvements to the documentation or tutorials, as well as new features.
+We welcome contributions and suggestions to this open-source project.
+This could be bugs you found, improvements to the documentation or tutorials, as well as new features and methods.
 The following guide aims to explain the process of contributing to the lightning-uq-box.

 ## Git